Introduction to Loreline

 Story structure

 A story is organized into beats, named sections that work like scenes or chapters.
-A beat can jump to another with ->, or call a sub-beat with BeatName() which returns to the caller when finished:
+A beat can jump to another with ->, or call one with BeatName() as a detour that returns to the caller when finished:

 beat EnterCafe